1monalisa1/01-FinTech-Case-Study/README.md

 		* Consumer behavior is different in each country, so the product must iterate to meet the needs and trends of each market.
 		* Bank regulators in different countries have different requirements (Slush Interview).

-## Results

-* What has been the business impact of this company so far?

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?

-* How is your company performing relative to competitors in the same domain?

 ## Recommendations
 * *If you were to advise the company, what products or services would you suggest they offer?*
 	* Expand to the clothing resale market and high-end clothing rental market through B2C channels.